-For large dogs like the American Bulldog or Afghan hound, it’s best to begin training while they are young pups.
+For large dogs like the American Bulldog, Afghan hound, or Dogo Argentino, it’s best to begin training while they are young pups.
 We recommend starting their training as soon as they walk because they’ll quickly grow big and tall.
 And once they reach their teenage or adult height, they will be too big for you to tackle physically.

 From the start, let your furry pal know you are the boss.
 Use a decisive tone when you give training tips.
 So, the dog knows you are the leader.
 Once they understand the commands, they will continue to follow the rules as they age and get bigger.